 Imagine music without a clear melody. . .
 In art, a close equivalent to that would be a painting without clear values or colors.
 Just as the notes and rhythms of a melody lead us through a musical piece, it is value and color that move us through a painting.

 But what exactly are the roles of these two indispensable elements?
 Let’s start off by taking a look at value.

-The role of values in a painting
+The role of value in art

 We all know what value is.
 It’s a term we use to refer to lights and darks, which are arguably the most important of all the visual elements.
 Without value variations we could not even see the subject—in pitch black or blinding light or even thick gray fog, for example, we see nothing.